 Tufted Marbled Skipper (Carcharodus flocciferus)

-I would say that flocciferus, for a reputedly uncommon butterfly, is encountered more frequently than I would have expected from reading the textbooks.
+I would say that flocciferus, for a reputedly uncommon butterfly, is encountered more frequently, especially at medium-high altitudes, than I would have expected from reading the textbooks.
 Lavatherae is widespread but not particularly common in Var.

 ref |